 - Have the ability to see pupil level information (or not) as appropriate to their role – some users with only summary data permissions may benefit from the addition of pupil level data but others may need this taken away – ‘Include access to batch reporting and pupil level reports’ should be ticked/unticked as necessary

-- Have access to CiN / CLA information as appropriate to their role.
+- Have access (or not) to CiN / CLA information as appropriate to their role.
 The addition of CLA permissions should be agreed with the Virtual Head, but if a user no longer supports those functions then the permissions should be reviewed

 One indication of whether a user requires access is how long it is since they last logged in.
 New functionality in the Users screen now allows you to specify users who have not logged in for a user-defined number of months or greater.